-2018 Annual Bonus Plan Design
+2019 Annual Bonus Plan Design

-Awards for our NEOs under our 2018 annual bonus plan were based on the achievement of Company performance goals and individual performance goals.
+Awards for our NEOs under our 2019 annual bonus plan were based on the achievement of Company performance goals and individual performance goals.

-At the beginning of 2018, our C&MD Committee set multiple Company performance goals for our 2018 annual bonus plan and provided for a payout multiplier, which we refer to as the Company Multiplier, ranging from 0% to 150%, for each Company goal based on the determination of the level of achievement of each goal and application of the weighting assigned to each goal, which determined the Company Multiplier applied to the bonus calculation.
+At the beginning of 2019 our C&MD Committee set multiple Company performance goals for our 2019 annual bonus plan and a payout multiplier, which we refer to as the Company Multiplier, ranging from 0% to 150%.
+The Company Multiplier was applied to each Company goal based on the determination of the level of achievement of each goal and application of the weighting assigned to each goal to determine the total Company Multiplier applied to the bonus calculation.